ayatokura/ai-openscale/wos-troubleshoot.md

 - For all other cases, you must ensure that the training data column names match.

+### Native XGBoost multiclass classification does not return class labels
+{: #ts-trouble-common-xgboost-multiclass}

+For XGBoost binary and multiple class models, you must update the model to return class labels.

 ### Payload analytics does not display properly
 {: #ts-trouble-common-payloadfileformat}